igorwaw/web-selfhosting/content/pages/s-ansible.md

 Ansible uses some conventions about directory structure and file naming.
 You can ignore them, but adhering to them will make life easier for everyone.
 This is an example for a moderately complex role.

 The most important directory is "tasks", it stores YAML files with all task definitions.
-Handlers are special kind of tasks - they are run after all the standard tasks if a specific condition is met.
-For example, you can restart your service if it's binary has changed or if the configuration file was modified.
+Handlers are special kind of tasks - they are run after all the standard tasks if a specific condition was met.
+For example, you can restart your service if its binary has changed or if the configuration file was modified.
 If both events happened, Ansible is smart enough to only run the handler once.
 In both of these directories, only file "main.yml" is read.
 But if it gets too long, you can import other files from it.

 Directory "defaults" stores default values for variables, which are overwritten by custom values from "vars".
 Last but not least, "files" contains all files that will be copied to the server without any change, those from "templates" are filled with some generated content first.